kubrickfr/avsc-wiki/API.md

     namespace (which can cause collisions).
 Passing in this option will attempt to lookup unqualified names as well and return correctly qualified names.
     This option has no effect when used with unwrapped unions.
-  + `wrapUnions` {Boolean} Avro's JSON representation expects all union values to be wrapped inside objects.
-Setting this parameter to `true` will try to wrap unwrapped union values into their first matching type.
+  + `wrapUnions` {Boolean} Allow wrapping of union values into their first matching branch.
 This option has no effect when used with unwrapped unions.

 Deep copy a value of `type`.